What to Expect from the Reverse Mortgage Appraisal Process

 Once the appraisal is in hand, the lender can determine the amount you will be eligible to receive from your reverse mortgage loan.

-Part of the role of “AMCs” is to ensure the valuation is uncompromised—in other words, that there is no interaction between the appraiser and the lender to manipulate the valuation in favor of getting the valuation to a certain level.
+Part of the role of “AMCs” is to ensure the valuation is uncompromised—in other words, there is no interaction between the appraiser and the lender to manipulate the valuation in favor of getting the valuation to a certain level.

 Managing Expectations

-Bear in mind the real estate market may have shifted dramatically since the last time your home was sold, and its value may have changed substantially.
+Remember that the real estate market may have shifted dramatically since the last time your home was sold, and its value may have changed substantially.
 By being realistic about these changes, you can better manage your expectations for receiving your appraisal.

-Fees, AMCs and Appeals
+Fees, AMCs, and Appeals

 Homeowners do have the opportunity to appeal an appraisal if they feel the valuation is way off base.
 However, only in a very small percentage of cases will an appealed appraisal result in a new valuation.